 A comprehensive range of preventive, diagnostic and treatment services is provided by Plan doctors and other Plan providers.
-This includes all necessary office visits; you pay a \$10 office visit copay, but no additional copay for laboratory tests and X-rays.
-Within the Service Area, house calls will be provided if in the judgment of the Plan doctor such care is necessary and appropriate; you pay a \$10 copay for a doctor's house call; nothing for each home visit by nurses and health aides.
+This includes all necessary office visits; you pay a \$5 office visit copay, but no additional copay for laboratory tests, X-rays, and normal follow-up care resulting from a surgical procedure.
+Within the service area, house calls will be provided if in the judgement of the Plan doctor such care is necessary and appropriate; you pay nothing for a doctor's house call or for home visits by nurses and health aides.

-The following services are included:
+The following services are included and are subject to the office visit copay unless stated otherwise:

-- Preventive care, including well-baby care and periodic check-ups (Women may self-refer to a Plan OB/GYN for an annual exam.
-You pay a \$20 copay.) - · Routine immunizations and boosters - Consultations by specialists - Diagnostic procedures, such as laboratory tests and X-rays - Complete obstetrical (maternity) care for all covered females, including prenatal, delivery and postnatal care by a Plan doctor.
+- Preventive care, including well-baby care and periodic check-ups.
+You pay nothing through age 18. - · Routine immunizations and boosters.
+You pay nothing. - · Consultations by specialists - · Diagnostic procedures, such as laboratory tests and X-rays - Complete obstetrical (maternity) care for all covered females, including prenatal, delivery and postnatal care by a Plan doctor.
+Copays are waived for maternity care.
 If enrollment in the Plan is terminated during pregnancy, benefits will not be provided after coverage under the Plan has ended.
-Ordinary nursery care of the newborn child during the covered portion of the mother's hospital confinement for maternity will be covered under either a Self Only or Self and Family enrollment; other care of an infant who requires definitive treatment will be covered only if the infant is covered under a Self and Family enrollment. - Voluntary sterilization and family planning services (you pay \$250 per procedure for a tubal ligation and \$100 per procedure for a vasectomy) - · Diagnosis and treatment of diseases of the eye - Allergy testing and treatment, including test and treatment materials (such as allergy serum) - The insertion of internal prosthetic devices, such as pacemakers and artificial joints. - Cornea, heart, single and double lung, kidney and liver transplants; allogeneic (donor) bone marrow transplants; autologous bone marrow transplants (autologous stem cell and peripheral stem cell support) for acute lymphocytic or non-lymphocytic leukemia, advanced Hodgkin's lymphoma, advanced non-Hodgkin's lymphoma, advanced neuroblastoma, breast cancer, multiple myeloma, epithelial ovarian cancer, wiskott-aldrich syndrome, severe combined immunodeficiency syndrome, aplastic anemia, ewings sarcoma, and testicular, mediastinal, retroperitoneal and ovarian germ cell tumors.
-Related medical and hospital expenses of the donor are covered. - Dialysis
+Ordinary nursery care of the newborn child during the covered portion of the mother's hospital confinement for maternity will be covered under either a Self Only or Self and Family enrollment; other care of an infant who requires definitive treatment will be covered only if the infant is covered under a Self and Family enrollment. - · Voluntary sterilization and family planning services; contraceptive surgical procedures, (e.g., Norplant) - · Diagnosis and treatment of diseases of the eye - · Hearing examinations for children through the age of 18.
+You pay nothing. - Allergy testing and treatment, including treatment materials (such as allergy serum).
+You pay the office visit copayment for allergy testing and materials but nothing for allergy treatment. - The insertion of internal prosthetic devices, such as pacemakers and artificial joints. - Nonexperimental transplants, including cornea, heart, heart/lung, lung (single and double), kidney, pancreas, kidney/pancreas and liver transplants; allogeneic (donor)

+bone marrow transplants; autologous bone marrow transplants (autologous stem cell and peripheral stem cell support) for the following conditions: acute lymphocytic or non-lymphocytic leukemia, advanced Hodgkin's lymphoma, advanced nonHodgkin's lymphoma, advanced neuroblastoma, breast cancer; multiple myeloma; epithelial ovarian cancer; and testicular, mediastinal, retroperitoneal and ovarian germ cell tumors.
+Related medical and hospital expenses of the donor are covered when the recipient is covered by this Plan.